Frequently Asked Questions

 Q: “How do you measure arrow cut off length?”

 A: All measurements are from the valley or “throat” of the nock.
-(Where the inside of the string touches the nock) The cut off point is as follows; Wood – the back of the point or broadhead, aluminum and graphite – the RPS insert.
+(Where the inside of the string touches the nock) The cut off point is as follows; Wood – the back of the point or broadhead, aluminum and carbon – the RPS insert.
 Please remember on when using nock adapters on Gold Tips that you must include the nock adapter in the measurement.
 (Nock adapters are approximately ½” in length) Please refer to our catalog for diagram of measurements and further arrow information.

 Q: “What is the Gold Tip weight system?”

-A: There are lots of weighting devices for Graphite arrows on the market today.
+A: There are lots of weighting devices for Carbon arrows on the market today.
 (Even some ingenious home versions) All will add mass weight to the arrow but the advantage to our Gold Tip weighting system is that you may “tune” the arrow at the same time.
 By adding internal weights to the front, of the arrow, you can weaken the dynamic spine of the arrow.
 By adding weights to the rear, you can stiffen the dynamic spine of the arrow.
 The Gold Tip system is nice because there are basically only 4 sizes, which makes selection easy.
 You may then tune and add mass weight to the arrow to fit your specific needs.
 Another advantage is that you may first select any style or weight of broadhead that you like, and then make the arrow fit that weight instead of vise-versa.
 The process is not automatic and in some cases requires some effort to get it right.
 In summary, if you would like your cake and eat it too, give this system a try.